Lynnk1/Splunk/README.md

 <h2>What you'll need </h2>

 - <b>Splunk Enterprise.
-Here is a free trial you can use https://www.splunk.com/en_us/products/splunk-enterprise.html
+Here is a free trial you can use for splunk enterprise https://www.splunk.com/en_us/products/splunk-enterprise.html

 <h2>Splunk use-cases walk-through:</h2>